ynonp/csh-course/labs/lab.md

 1. Add a blank line after each line of input
 6. Change an existing file, so each line should start with a '> '
+3. Write a script that reads a file and prints its content double-spaced (adding a blank line after each line)
+4. Write a script that reads a file and prints its content with no blank lines.
+5. Write a script that reads a file and prints out only the longest line
-7. Write a shell script that takes a file name as input and performs:
+7. Write a script that takes a file name as input and performs:
   1. If a line starts with `#`, replace each character with a `-`
   2. For all other lines, replace each character with a `.`
 9. Replace the first and last word in every line